-Tenants tend to vanish because they are behind on rent or owe other unpaid fees, are facing an eviction, or don’t want to go through a legal lease breaking process.
+Tenants tend to vanish because they are behind on rent or owe other unpaid fees, are facing an eviction, or don’t want to go through a legal lease-breaking process.
+Currently, with the COVID-19 pandemic, record unemployment has been a driving force behind drops in rent payments.
+If a tenant belives they cannot pay rent indefinitely, they may decide to skip rent and move unannounced.
 There is also the chance that something horrible happened to your tenant, like death or kidnapping, or that your tenant is running from some other dangerous situation.

 If you believe your tenant’s disappearance is the result of criminal activity, contact the police immediately.
 You will most likely be able to move forward with an eviction or abandonment process, but working with the police will ensure you receive their permission without tampering with a potential crime scene.